Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   mapping (uint => Product) internal products;
 ```

 As stated earlier, for us to interact with the cUSD ERC-20 token on the Celo alfajores test network, you need to know the address of the token.
-Which we are doing in the code below:
+Which we are declaring in the code below:

 ```js
   address internal cUsdTokenAddress = 0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1;